Advanced-Computer-Lab-2022/TeamOverflow/README.md

 ## Code Style

-- The code style was beautified using `prettier` package on VS Code
+- The code was beautified using `prettier` package on VS Code
 - We adhered to the DRY principle to the best of our ability in a short time
 - Backend design implemented the ideals of REST APIs